 <head> marks the region for describing the document, with special marks exclusively for that pupose as aforementioned.
 After that, the

 <body> mark begins the region for the document content.
-Though, usually an HTML viewer can deduce those regions because all the types of marks that are for describing a document, if any are used, are conventionally placed before the actual content of the document.
+Though, usually an HTML viewer can deduce those regions.
+All the types of marks that are for describing a document, if any are used, are conventionally placed before the actual content of the document.

 <html> mark can be inserted as the first mark, therefore before the head region, and its ending mark inserted at the very end of the document, therefore after the body region.
 In that way, the

 <html> mark is said to mark the whole document.
-However, it's completely optional because it's already assumed.
+However, it is completely optional because it is already assumed.